Now Offering Shockwave Therapy

 What are foot warts?

 Foot warts or plantar warts are small, flesh-colored nodules that usually develop on the soles and balls of your feet.
+They can also develop along the toes.
 Standing and walking put pressure on them, causing a hard, calloused exterior to form.

 Warts are unsightly and, depending on their location, may cause you pain.
-If you have diabetes or another chronic circulatory condition, you’re also at a higher risk of recurrent warts or warts that don’t respond to traditional treatments.
+If you have diabetes or another immunocompromised condition, you’re also at a higher risk of recurrent warts or warts that don’t respond to traditional treatments.

 What are the symptoms of warts?